cfw-guide/dsi.cfw.guide/docs/es_ES/sd-card-setup.md

 ::: tip

-Si la prueba muestra el resultado `Data LOST: 0.
-0 Byte (0 sectors)` tu tarjeta SD está bien y puedes borrar todos los archivos `.h2w` de tu tarjeta SD.
+If the test shows the result `Data LOST: 0.00 Byte (0 sectors)` your SD card is healthy and you can delete all `.h2w` files on your SD card.

 :::

 ::: danger

-Si la comprobación muestra otro tipo de resultado, tu tarjeta SD puede estar corrupta o dañada y tendrás que reemplazarla.
+If the test shows any other results, your SD card may be corrupted or damaged and you may have to replace it!

 :::